Princeigwe/Princeigwe/README.md

 Backend Developer
 -----------------

 A dedicated backend developer with about 2 years of eperience with technologies such as Typescript, Python, Django, NestJs, Git and Docker, to mention a few.
-Prince has designed and developed web application with API services with third-party integrations and databases.
+I have designed and developed web application and API services with third-party integrations and databases.

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [igwep297@gmail.com](mailto:igwep297@gmail.com)